Raghucharan16/InsightFace-RestAPI/README.md

 Models are cached automatically, so subsequent runs are much faster.

+### Lazy Loading

+The API uses **lazy loading** for the face swapping model:

+- **Buffalo_L detector & recognizer**: Loaded eagerly (small, ~100MB)
+- **InSwapper model**: Loaded on first use (large, ~530MB)

+This allows the API to start immediately even if the swap model isn't downloaded yet.
+The model will be downloaded on-demand when the `/swap` endpoint is first called.

+**Benefits:**
+- Faster API startup
+- Better compatibility with GitHub Actions CI
+- Graceful degradation if model download fails

 ## Platform Support

 | Feature | Windows | Linux/GitHub Actions |